 8."101 Things I Learned in Architecture School" by Matthew Frederick

-“101 Things I Learned in Architecture School” Book Review: This book is written in a student friendly manner.
-This book has short lessons in design, drawing, the creative process, and presentation, from the basics to the complexities of color theory.
-Each lesson utilizes two page format, with a brief explanation and an example that can range from diagrammatic to variable.
-This book is designed for architect students, young designers and experienced practitioners.
+“101 Things I Learned in Architecture School” Book Review: This book has been crafted with a student-friendly approach.
+It offers concise lessons on design, drawing, the creative process, and presentation, covering everything from foundational concepts to the intricacies of color theory.
+Each lesson follows a two-page format, providing a succinct explanation accompanied by illustrative examples that span from diagrammatic representations to variable designs.
+The book is specifically designed to cater to the needs of architecture students, young designers, and experienced practitioners alike.

 2. Advanced Architecture Books

 1."Structural Design of Retractable Roof Structures: 5 (Advances in Architecture)" by K Ishii

 “Structural Design of Retractable Roof Structures: 5 (Advances in Architecture)” Book Review: This book provides an explanation of retractable roof structures, which enable swift and efficient movement of all roof components.
 It explores the advantages of these structures compared to traditional roofs, particularly in the context of their growing prevalence in sporting facilities.
 The book presents state-of-the-art designs, design guidelines, and recommendations for the implementation of retractable roof structures.
 It highlights the research findings and contributions of the International Association of Shell and Spatial Structures (IASS).
 The book discusses various aspects, including non-collapsible rigid frame structures, flexible materials, and folding membranes such as tents and pneumatics.